Dando18/Dando18.github.io/_pages/about.md

   - /about.html
 ---

-I am a Computer Science PhD student at the [University of Maryland, College Park](https://www.cs.umd.edu/) working with the [Parallel Software and Systems Group](https://pssg.cs.umd.edu).
+I am a Computer Science PhD candidate at the [University of Maryland, College Park](https://www.cs.umd.edu/) working with the [Parallel Software and Systems Group](https://pssg.cs.umd.edu).
 Before UMD, I completed my B.S. in Computer Science at the [University of Tennessee, Knoxville](http://www.eecs.utk.edu/) in Spring 2020 working with the [Innovative Computing Laboratory](https://www.icl.utk.edu/) and the [Joint Institute for Computer Science](https://www.jics.utk.edu/).

 My research interests are in high performance computing where I am currently working on large scale data analytics and machine learning to predict performance variations on supercomputers.
 Previously I worked on high performance and parallel deep learning and authored the DL framework [MagmaDNN](https://github.com/MagmaDNN/magmadnn).